-Victoria Australia Victoria, Australia ICT governance model includes benefits being effectively monitored and managed at system, programme and project levels.
+Victoria, Australia ICT governance model includes benefits being effectively monitored and managed at system, programme and project levels.
 For example, identifies these as: System level: monitoring sector wide compliance with standards evaluating and reporting on benefits realised monitoring and reporting on maturity state of the sector enabling cross-sector learning project assurance of strategic ICT investment activities Organisation level: tracking quality project assurance evaluating ICT enabled outcomes establishing collaboration initiatives monitoring and reporting ICT related risk management strategies Healthtech Different approaches to Victoria, Australia ecosystems innovation and funding Exploring alternative commercial models for ICT investments is identified as a strategic objective.
 A need has been recognised for ICT funding to support a diversity of approaches to ICT delivery, ranging from complex change programs to the deployment of specific capabilities as a service.
-Given the mixed ICT maturity of the sector, and the requirement, there is a need for a model that balances both capital and operational funding.
+Given the mixed ICT maturity of the sector, and the need for progressive implementation of ICT capabilities to meet the baseline requirement, there is a need for a model that balances both capital and operational funding.
 To help achieve this, it is proposed that the system will: